Charlie Coyle Game Preview: Bruins vs. Blue Jackets

 Coyle Season Stats Insights

-- In 20 games this season, Coyle has averaged 17:16 on the ice, while putting up a plus-minus rating of +5.
+- Coyle has averaged 17:24 of ice time this season (with a plus-minus rating of +3).

-- In Coyle's 20 games played this season he's scored in six of them and netted multiple goals in two.
+- Coyle has scored a goal in a game six times this year over 23 games played, with multiple goals in two of those contests.

-- Coyle has a point in 13 of 20 games this season, with multiple points in three of them.
+- Coyle has a point in 13 of 23 games this year, with multiple points in three of them.

-- Coyle has an assist in eight of 20 games this year, with multiple assists in one of them.
+- Coyle has posted an assist in a game eight times this season in 23 games played, including multiple assists once.

-- Coyle's odds on his point total prop carry an implied probability of 55.6% that he goes over.
+- Coyle's implied probability to go over his point total is 54.5% based on the odds.

-- Given his moneyline odds, Coyle has an implied probability of 38.5% of going over his assist prop bet.
+- The implied probability of Coyle going over his assist prop bet, based on the odds, is 38.5%.

 Sign up for Underdog fantasy today.